Self-healing Process: for our Life, Body, Emotions and Mind

 Her story received international attention, winning praise by readers in North America and Europe, and endorsement by world-renowned experts in the fields of psychology, the study of dreams & hypnosis, psychophysiology, parapsychology, psi, human development, neuro-computing etc.

 Johanna Kern helps people to find their own power and progress in all areas of their lives: life and career paths, health and emotional problems, family issues, relationships and spirituality.
-Her books and CDs are available on her official site, as well as on Amazon and other major online retailers around the world – in English, German and Polish languages.
+Her books and audio recordings are available on her official site, as well as on Amazon and other major online retailers around the world – in English, German and Polish languages.

 GET YOUR FREE GIFT!